-In a time when many have become disillusioned with Christianity, Accidental Saints demonstrates what happens when ordinary people share bread and wine, struggle with scripture together, and tell each other the truth about their real lives.
-This unforgettable account of their faltering steps toward wholeness will ring true for believer and skeptic alike.
+In a time when many have become disillusioned with Christianity, the book demonstrates what happens when ordinary people share bread and wine, struggle with scripture together, and tell each other the truth about their real lives.

 Assimilate or go home

 by D.L.
 Mayfield